MENU

 Work with your team to co-create plans and concoct new ideas.

-This doesn’t mean reaching consensus or decision-making by committee.
+This doesn’t mean reaching a consensus or decision-making by committee.
 We’re talking about real involvement and collaboration.

 Improve collaboration by:

-• Involving your team in decisions that affect them.
-Get their feedback before decisions are made, for example, moving to new office space and address any concerns they have about the change.
+• Involving your team in decisions that affect them by getting their feedback before decisions — such as moving to a new office space — are made and address any concerns

-These effective management behaviors will make your employees feel included, valued and in turn, inspired to do their best work.
+These effective management behaviors will make your employees feel included, valued, and inspired to do their best work.

 4. Make employee recognition your ritual